Free-electron laser

-A free-electron laser (FEL) is a fourth generation light source producing extremely brilliant and short pulses of radiation.
+A free-electron laser (FEL) is a fourth-generation light source producing extremely brilliant and short pulses of radiation.
 An FEL functions much as a laser but employs relativistic electrons as a gain medium instead of using stimulated emission from atomic or molecular excitations.
-In an FEL, a bunch of electrons passes through a magnetic structure called an undulator or wiggler to generate radiation, which re-interacts with the electrons to make them emit coherently, exponentially increasing its intensity.
+In an FEL, a bunch of electrons passes through a magnetic structure called an undulator or wiggler to generate radiation, which re-interacts with the electrons to make them emit coherent light, exponentially increasing its intensity.

-As electron kinetic energy and undulator parameters can be adapted as desired, free-electron lasers are tunable and can be built for a wider frequency range than any other type of laser, currently ranging in wavelength from microwaves, through terahertz radiation and infrared, to the visible spectrum, ultraviolet, and X-ray.
+As electron kinetic energy and undulator parameters are adaptable, free-electron lasers can be tuned and can offer a wider frequency range than any other type of laser, with wavelengths ranging from microwaves through terahertz radiation and infrared, to the visible spectrum, ultraviolet, and X-ray.